mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 foundationalTrustProviderId | <ul><li>Foundation trust provider id whoes chip is in the device.</li><li>For L0 device, this is empty.</li></ul>

 {% hint style="info" %}
-During the registration of L0 devices please sign using the key thats generated inside the device and send the public key in x509 encoded spec form. <br>
+During the registration of L0 devices please sign using the key that's generated inside the device and send the public key in x509 encoded spec form. <br>
-After successful registration the management server should issue a certificate against the same public key as a response to the registration call.
+After successful registration, the management server should issue a certificate against the same public key as a response to the registration call.
 {% endhint %}

-* The entire device data is sent as a JWT format.
-So the it will look like:
+* The entire device data is sent in a JWT format.
+So it will look like this:
 ```
 "deviceData" : base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
 ```